fluent/fluentd-docs-gitbook/deployment/monitoring-prometheus.md

 </filter>
 ```

+With this configuration, `prometheus` filter plugin starts adding the internal
+counter as the record comes in.

 ### Step 2: Counting Outgoing Records by Prometheus Output Plugin

-Second, please use `copy` plugin with `prometheus` output plugin, to
+Configure `copy` plugin with `prometheus` output plugin to count the outgoing
-count the outgoing records per tag.
-With this configuration,
+records per tag:
-`prometheus` output starts adding the internal counter as the record
-goes out.

 ```
-# count number of outgoing records per tag
+# count the number of outgoing records per tag
 <match company.*>
   @type copy

   <store>
     @type forward
     <server>